-New members of the jury are nominated on a rotational basis at a two-year-interval.
+New members of the jury are nominated on a rotational basis at 12- to 24-month intervals.

 All scholarships are announced publicly.

-Double applications to the Künstlerhaus Schloß Balmoral and the Ministry for Education, Science, Youth and Culture of the Federal State of Rhineland-Palatinate as well as applications for several scholarships are not acceptable.
+Double applications to the Künstlerhaus Schloß Balmoral and the Ministry for Education, Science, Youth and Culture of the Federal State of Rhineland-Palatinate are not acceptable.